University of Southern California: Academics

 The Annenberg School for Communication & Journalism, founded in 1971, is one of the two communication programs in the country endowed by Walter Annenberg (the other is at the University of Pennsylvania).
 The School of Journalism, which became part of the School for Communication in 1994, features a core curriculum that requires students to devote themselves equally to print, broadcast and online media for the first year of study.
 The journalism school consistently ranks among the nation's top undergraduate journalism schools.
 USC's Annenberg School's endowment rose from $7.5 million to $218 million between 1996 and 2007.
 In 2015, the new building named for Wallis Annenberg started serving all faculty and students.

 The Herman Ostrow School of Dentistry at the University of Southern California was established in 1897 as The College of Dentistry, and today, awards undergraduate and graduate degrees.
-Headed by Dean Avishai Sadan, D.M.D., the school traditionally has maintained five Divisions: Academic Affairs & Student Life, Clinical Affairs, Continuing Education, Research, and Community Health Programs and Hospital Affairs.
-In 2006, the USC Department of Physical Therapy and Biokinesiology, and the USC Department of Occupational Science and Occupational Therapy, which both had previously been organized as "Independent Health Professions" programs at the USC College of Letters, Arts, and Sciences, were administratively aligned under the School of Dentistry and renamed "Divisions", bringing the total number of Divisions at the School of Dentistry to seven.
+Headed by Dean Avishai Sadan, the school traditionally has maintained five Divisions: Academic Affairs & Student Life, Clinical Affairs, Continuing Education, Research, and Community Health Programs and Hospital Affairs.
+In 2006, the USC Department of Physical Therapy and Biokinesiology, and the USC Department of Occupational Science and Occupational Therapy, which both had previously been organized as "Independent Health Professions" programs at the USC College of Letters, Arts, and Sciences, were administratively aligned under the School of Dentistry and renamed "Divisions," bringing the total number of Divisions at the School of Dentistry to seven.
 In 2010, alumnus Herman Ostrow donated $35 million to name the school the Herman Ostrow School of Dentistry.
 In 2013, the school introduced an eighth division, and in 2014, a $20 million gift endowed and named the USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy.

-USC collaborated with Shanghai Jiao Tong University to offer the USC (Executive) EMBA program in Shanghai.
+USC collaborated with Shanghai Jiao Tong University to offer the USC Executive MBA program in Shanghai.
 USC Dornsife also operates two international study centers in Paris and Madrid.
 The Marshall School of Business has satellite campuses in Orange County and San Diego.

-In 2012, USC established the Glorya Kaufman School of Dance, the university's first new school in 40 years, which was a gift from philanthropist Glorya Kaufman.
+In 2012, USC established the Glorya Kaufman School of Dance, the university's first new school in forty years, which was a gift from philanthropist Glorya Kaufman.
 The USC Kaufman School offers individual classes in technique, performance, choreography, production, theory and history open to all students at USC.
 In the fall of 2015, the USC Glorya Kaufman School of Dance began to offer a Bachelor of Fine Arts degree to a select number of undergraduates who wish to pursue dance as their major.
 This four-year professional degree is housed in the state-of-the-art Glorya Kaufman International Dance Center.
 In 2015, USC established the Bovard College, which offers graduate-level programs in Human Resource Management, Project Management, and Criminal Justice.
 The college is named after Emma Bovard, who was one of the first students to enroll at USC in 1880.